 While photographs are being recorded to the memory card, the memory card access lamp will light.
 Depending on shooting conditions and memory card write speed, recording may take some time.
 If the battery is exhausted before all photographs are recorded, the shutter release will be disabled and the remaining images transferred to the memory card.

-Continuous shooting is not available in creative modes other than P, S, A, or M, in best moment capture, advanced movie, or Motion Snapshot mode, or when live image control is used in auto mode (\square 29).
+Continuous shooting is not available in creative, best moment capture, advanced movie, or Motion Snapshot mode or when live image control is used in auto mode (\$\Pi\$ 37).

 Single Frame